-Ninti is committed to several of 2020’s Closing the Gap targets, especially those addressing Aboriginal and Torres Strait Islander education:
+Ninti is committed to the Closing the Gap targets, especially those addressing Aboriginal and Torres Strait Islander education:

 As part of this commitment, Ninti has implemented research and consultancies since 2003, including the following: